Pokimane: YouTube

 In addition to streaming on the Twitch platform, Anys also has multiple YouTube channels: Pokimane, Pokimane Too, Pokimane VODS, Poki ASMR, and imane.
+In 2021, Anys publicly announced that she had stopped doing ASMR, due to the amount of time and dedication it takes to make ASMR videos.
 The Pokimane channel features edited gaming clips from streams while Pokimane Too includes unrelated clips of her gaming content, vlogs, and podcast.

 On the Pokimane VODS channel, full unedited VOD clips of streams are uploaded.
 The Poki ASMR channel featured videos that are part of a broader YouTube community of ASMR content, though Anys has ceased uploading on the channel.
 In 2021, Anys launched a new channel entitled simply 'imane' which covers more personal topics and vlogs rather than gaming-related topics.

-Anys is also a member of OfflineTV, a collaborative YouTube channel made up of content creators.
+Anys was also a member of OfflineTV, a collaborative YouTube channel made up of content creators.
 Speaking about the channel, Anys stated, "it's not fun being a streamer and living alone, so we decided to come together in a way so we not only keep each other company but we can also collab and actually do good work and content for everyone else."

 Other ventures

+In October 2021, it was announced that Anys had helped launch a talent management and brand consulting firm called RTS, where she will serve as the Chief Creative Officer.

+On 13 November 2023, Anys announced she launched Myna, a company that sells "healthy snack alternative" cookies.
+One four-pack of the company's midnight mini cookies product were sold for $28, drawing criticism from some calling the cookies overpriced.
+On 18 November, during a livestream, she responded to the criticism stating, "When people are like 'oh my god $28 for cookies'.
+It's four bags, that's $7 per bag.
+I know, I know math is hard when you're an idiot.
+But, if you're a broke boy just say so".
+Her usage of "broke" as an insult attracted further backlash.

+On 12 December 2023, Anys launched her first podcast called Don't Tell Anyone.

+On 17 January 2024, Anys made a special guest appearance at Samsung's biannual Galaxy Unpacked event, where she demonstrated the new gaming features of the S24 Series of devices' adaptive displays.

+Acting

 In October 2019, it was announced that Anys, among a number of other internet personalities, would appear in the film Free Guy, directed by Shawn Levy, which was released in August 2021.

-In June 2020, Anys joined Markiplier and Jacksepticeye's fashion brand Cloak as a partner and creative director.

-Anys made a cameo appearance in the music video for Bella Poarch's song "Inferno", released in August 2021.
+In August 2021, she appeared in the music video for Bella Poarch's song "Inferno".
+In March 2025, she starred in the music video for d4vd's song "What Are You Waiting For".

-In October 2021, it was announced that Anys had helped launch a talent management and brand consulting firm called RTS, where she will serve as the Chief Creative Officer.

 Personal life

-Anys was born in Morocco on 14 May 1996.
-Her family moved to Quebec, Canada, when she was four years old.
-Her parents were academics.
-Anys attended McMaster University and studied chemical engineering but dropped out later to pursue her streaming career full-time.
-She currently lives in Los Angeles.
+In May 2024, Anys disclosed her diagnosis with polycystic ovary syndrome (PCOS).
+She is spiritual and believes in God but is not religious.

+As a non-United States citizen, she endorsed Kamala Harris in the 2024 United States presidential election.